Stogie T. Photo by Sabelo Mkhabela.

 Nasty explains how he became the razor-sharp lyricist he is: "I wasn't looking up or keeping up with artists that were around my age group.
 I was more focused on what the older guys were doing—the T.I.s, the Waynes, Juicy J, Jeezy…"

 Dj Switch - Way It Go Ft.
-Tumi, Youngsta and Nasty C (Official Music Video) www.youtube.com
+Tumi, Youngsta and Nasty C (Official Music Video)www.youtube.com

 The two lyricists also discuss the fact that, in this era, artists don't need hits as much as artists from the yesteryears did.

 "The kids don't care if you have mega hits anymore," Nasty says.
-"As long as they can attach something to you, they can relate to you, your social media is buzzing, or if you're just interesting in interviews and stuff, you can still be as good as the guys that need to trap songs or pop songs to make the numbers."
+"As long as they can attach something to you, they can relate to you, your social media is buzzing, or if you're just interesting in interviews and stuff, you can still be as good as the guys that need to release trap songs or pop songs to make the numbers."

-Stogie, in agreement with Nasty, makes an example with the rapper YoungstaCPT's success, citing how the internet has allowed artists to tell their stories fully on their own terms and that makes people gravitates towards them.
+Stogie, in agreement with Nasty, makes an example with the rapper YoungstaCPT's success, citing how the internet has allowed artists to tell their stories fully on their own terms and that makes people gravitate towards them.

 Stogie T feat.
-Nasty C - Clean Stuff (Official Audio) www.youtube.com
+Nasty C - Clean Stuff (Official Audio)www.youtube.com

 When Stogie uses Drake-versus-Pusha T and Joe Budden-versus-Migos beefs to highlight the tension between the old and the new school, Nasty scoffingly says, "You didn't mention yourself.
 You sort of were like a Joe Budden at some point."